pygmy-twylyte/amble/amble_engine/brainstorm.md

 # Brainstorming Ideas for Amble

 ## CODING TODOs
 - consumable Items.
-Add a HashMap<ItemInteractionType, ConsumableOpts> where ConsmableOpts defines # of uses and what to do when no uses left (despawn or replace with inactivated version of the item)
+Add a HashMap<ItemInteractionType, ConsumableOpts> where ConsmableOpts defines # of uses and what to do when no uses left (despawn or replace with inactivated version of the item).
+If a key exists for the interaction type, deplete the uses and update state accordingly.
+OR use the UseItem condition...for now can just trigger despawn of single use items, but ultimately could trigger an action that checks remaining uses...
 - commands to change View modes
 - do something about horrible help display
 - add a turn counter -- can be used to create delayed triggers, auto-save